Stagecoach values your custom and will endeavour to ensure you travel safely and in comfort on a clean, reliable bus service.

 One accompanied, well behaved dog or other small animal which will not be a danger or a nuisance for other customers or our staff is allowed to travel with you on our buses at the discretion of the driver who may reasonably decide where on the bus the animal is best carried.

-A fare may be charged for dogs and details are contained in the ‘Guide to Fares and Tickets’ of the local Stagecoach operating company available from company offices and our website at www.stagecoachbus.com
+A fare may be charged for dogs and details are contained in the ‘Guide to Tickets’ of the local Stagecoach operating company available from our website at www.stagecoachbus.com

 Where appropriate, dogs must be muzzled or put on a lead in accordance with the Dangerous Dogs Act.
 Small animals must be caged, boxed or kept on a lead.
 Any animal carried must remain under control and must not be allowed to sit on the seats.